MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Experiments

-For RGB-D salient object detection, we employ ResNet-50~\cite{he2016deep} with fully connected layers removed as CNN feature extractor which is pre-trained on ImageNet~\cite{deng2009imagenet} classification task.
+\textbf{Implementation Details.} For RGB-Depth salient object detection, we employ ResNet-50~\cite{he2016deep} with fully connected layers removed as CNN feature extractor which is pre-trained on ImageNet~\cite{deng2009imagenet} classification task.
 All the image pairs are resized to 352 $\times$ 352 and then input to the corresponding backbone to obtain its features.
 We adopt Adam~\cite{kingma2014adam} optimizer to train our model.
-The initial learning rate is set to 5e-6 for backbone and 4.5e-5 for others, which is reduced by multiplying 0.1 after 5-th epoch and 0.2 after 8-th epoch respectively.
-For our fusion module, we borrow ViT~\cite{dosovitskiy2020vit} model trained on ImageNet~\cite{deng2009imagenet} to initialize some parameters of MutualFormer.
+The initial learning rate is set to 5e-6 for the backbone and 4.5e-5 for others, which is reduced by multiplying 0.1 after 5-th epoch and 0.2 after 8-th epoch respectively.
+For our fusion module, we borrow ViT~\cite{dosovitskiy2020vit} model trained on ImageNet~\cite{deng2009imagenet} to initialize the parameters of intra-modality token mixer (i.e., self-attention) and FFN in MutualFormer.
 We experimentally set patch size as (11, 11) for all levels and the number of patches $N^l $ as $\{100, 81, 36, 1\}$ when $l = \{2, 3, 4, 5\}$.
 In our model, the channel $c$ of each patch is set to 64.
-The batch size is set to 11 and train the whole network with 15 epochs.
+The batch size is set to 15 and train the whole network with 15 epochs.
 In the testing phase, both RGB and Depth input image pairs are first resized to 352 $\times$ 352 resolution and then feed into the proposed network to output the corresponding saliency map.
 The proposed network is implemented by PyTorch 1.7 on a single 11G NVIDIA RTX2080Ti GPU.
 Our code will be released at \url{https://github.com/SissiW/MutualFormer}.